Comparing Equitrans Midstream (NYSE:ETRN) & NGL Energy Partners (NYSE:NGL)

 |1.00

-Equitrans Midstream currently has a consensus target price of $8.40, suggesting a potential upside of 4.87%.
-NGL Energy Partners has a consensus target price of $2.25, suggesting a potential upside of 3.69%.
-Given Equitrans Midstream’s stronger consensus rating and higher probable upside, research analysts plainly believe Equitrans Midstream is more favorable than NGL Energy Partners.
+Equitrans Midstream presently has a consensus price target of $8.40, suggesting a potential upside of 1.33%.
+NGL Energy Partners has a consensus price target of $2.25, suggesting a potential upside of 0.45%.
+Given Equitrans Midstream’s stronger consensus rating and higher probable upside, equities research analysts plainly believe Equitrans Midstream is more favorable than NGL Energy Partners.

-Equitrans Midstream has a beta of 2.16, suggesting that its share price is 116% more volatile than the S&P 500.
-Comparatively, NGL Energy Partners has a beta of 2.36, suggesting that its share price is 136% more volatile than the S&P 500.
+Equitrans Midstream has a beta of 2.16, meaning that its share price is 116% more volatile than the S&P 500.
+Comparatively, NGL Energy Partners has a beta of 2.36, meaning that its share price is 136% more volatile than the S&P 500.

 Summary